-Macy’s benefitted in 2013 from a number of significant actions to support our highly successful core business strategies – My Macy’s localization, Omnichannel integration and MAGIC Selling customer engagement – which are known by the acronym of M.O.M.
-Among them:
+A key factor in Macy’s success has been the consistent and disciplined execution of our core strategies of My Macy’s localization, Omnichannel integration and Magic Selling customer engagement, which are known by the acronym of “M.O.M.”

 M.O.M. remains the blueprint for the Macy’s brand today – with each element of the strategy coming closer together to work holistically.
 My Macy’s, Omnichannel and Magic Selling are no longer very separate, distinct subjects.
 They feed and support each other.
 We also have become very proficient at applying what we learn to continuously improve our business for our customers.
 We know we must keep moving forward with fresh thinking.

 My Macy’s localization, developed in 2008 and launched nationwide in 2009, remains a differentiator and sustainable competitive advantage for Macy’s.
 Our intention has always been to deliver a merchandise assortment and shopping experience in each location that meets the needs of the local customer.

 Now with six years of My Macy’s experience and a significant amount of progress, we are refining our approach to localization with a renewed emphasis on driving sales growth with a process that is streamlined and leads to quicker decisions.